bostaunieux/unifi-protect-video-downloader/README.md

 # unifi-protect-video-downloader

+> This project relies on an old firmware (pre Unifi OS) and does not currently work.
+Changes coming to upgrade this to use new features enabled in Unifi OS.

 This will listen for motion events triggered from the unifi protect mqtt motion event service and trigger a download of the video.
 Note this relies on a separate process for publishing start and end events to the mqtt broker for each camera.

 ## Docker setup